Diya (film)

-Diya, previously known as Karu, is a 2018 Indian horror film directed by Vijay and produced by Lyca Productions.
-The film is shot simultaneously in Tamil and Telugu languages, the latter titled as Kanam.
-It stars Sai Pallavi, Naga Shourya, and Veronika Arora.
-The music was composed by Sam CS, with editing done by Anthony and cinematography by Nirav Shah.
-Both the Tamil and Telugu versions were released on 27 April 2018.
+Diya is a 2018 Indian horror thriller film directed by Vijay and produced by Lyca Productions.
+The film was shot simultaneously in Tamil and Telugu languages, the latter titled as Kanam.
+It stars Sai Pallavi (in her major Tamil film debut), Naga Shaurya and Veronika Arora in her acting debut.
+The music was composed by Sam C. S., with editing done by Anthony and cinematography by Nirav Shah.
+Both the Tamil and Telugu versions were released on 27 April 2018 and received mixed reviews from critics.

 Plot

-At the age of 19, Thulasi gets pregnant because of Krishna, but their family decides to abort the child.
+19-year-old Thulasi gets pregnant because of Krishna, but their family decides to abort the child.
 After five years, they get married, but Thulasi is not very happy because of their past.
 Later, Krishna tells her to let go of the past, and soon, she comes out of the pain and starts leading a happy life.

 The truth that is happening around Thulasi and Krishna is that their little unborn girl Diya has always been with them all along invisibly.
 When Krishna's father comes to meet Krishna at his new flat, Diya sees him and starts following him to his house.
 The next day, Krishna's father is found dead in the water tank of their building.
 This is Diya's plan for revenge.
 Later, when Thulasi's mother comes to visit Krishna's father's funeral, Diya starts following her and kills her in an elevator in Krishna's construction site.
-As the death case is handled by Sub-Inspector Raghavan, he comes to the conclusion that both of them are dead due to asphyxiation.
+Sub-Inspector Raghavan, who is handling the death case, comes to the conclusion that both of them are dead due to asphyxiation.

 When Krishna and Thulasi visit the hospital, they meet their family doctor, who also happens to die in a car accident because of Diya.
 There rises a suspicion within the investigating team that whoever meets Thulasi and Krishna are dying due to the same reason.
 The police also found it suspicious that the doctor's car had child lock on when there was actually no child in the car.
 One day, Thulasi's uncle comes to visit her.
-Thulasi looks at her family picture and suddenly realizes that the deaths surrounding them are happening for the same reason.
+Thulasi looks at her family picture and suddenly realises that the deaths surrounding them are happening for the same reason.
 When she was pregnant with Diya, she was forced by her mother, father-in-law, uncle, doctor, and Krishna to abort the child.
 Realizing that her uncle may be the next to be killed, Thulasi calls him, but it is too late as a huge container falls on him, killing him.
-Thulasi thinks that Diya is with her and calls out her name, to which she responds by making the carousel doll move, making Thulasi realize that all the deaths are indeed because of her.
+Thulasi thinks that Diya is with her and calls out her name, to which she responds by making the carousel doll move, making Thulasi realise that all the deaths are indeed because of her.
 She tries to tell this to Krishna and insists that she has to be with him always so that Diya will not kill him, but he does not believe these stories and takes her to a psychiatrist.